FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/television/1992/1992-03-02-granada-reports.md

 Lena appears as a guest on the main 30 minute evening bulletin.

-A short referance to Lena Zavaroni is made in the song [Lucy Meacock](/discography/tribute-songs/2011-06-27-thelancashire-hotpots-achtung-gravy#lucy-meacock) by The Lancashire Hotpots,
+A short referance to Lena Zavaroni is made in the song [Lucy Meacock](/discography/tribute-songs/2011-06-27-thelancashire-hotpots-achtung-gravy#lucy-meacock) by The Lancashire Hotpots.

 ### Audio
 <audio id="player" src="/assets/media/1992-03-02-granada-reports.mp3"></audio>